dbdesign-students-spring2024/5-database-design-Ruojin-song/README.md

 3. **Professors Table**
 - professor_email (Primary Key)(email of professor)
 - professor (name of professor)

+We assume professor have different emails from each other.

 | professor_email   | professor  |
 |-------------------|------------|